Audition: Friday- 6pm-8:30pm - Peridot

 6. Songs may be in any language for this round.

 7. Auditions will be held in a panel room with only judges and MEK staff.
 Contestants will enter one at a time and perform for the judges.
 There will be no audience for this round.
 Contestants will be allowed to bring in family or friends if required for moral support.

-8. For Advanced Division Contestants Only: In the event there are less than three contestants for this round, the Advanced division competition will be cancelled, but those who are prior winners may be invited to perform during the judging of the final Traditional round.
+8. For Advanced Division Contestants Only: In the event there are less than five contestants for this round, the Advanced division competition will be cancelled, but those who are prior winners may be invited to perform during the judging of the final Traditional round.

 9. Winners of this round will be announced at the end of the event as well as posted at the Mu Epsilon Kappa booth.
 If a contestant is chosen to advance to the next round, they must be available for the second round of the contest.

-10. Judges will have score and comment sheets for you available for pick-up after the contest at the Mu Epsilon Kappa Booth.
+10. Judges will have score and comment sheets for you available for pick-up after the contest at the Mu Epsilon Kappa booth.

 Second Round Rules

 1. Contestants who advance to the Second Round may check in 15 minutes before the Second Round begins.
 Contestants must be prepared to make a final decision on song choice when they check in.
 Check in will take place inside or near the panel room where the Second Round will be held.
 Please refer to the A-Kon Event Schedule for location and time.
 Contestants must be checked in by the official start time of the panel.
 If you arrive late, wait until a break between performers before letting a judge or MEK staff member know and you will be added to the end of the list.